 Pipeline, the world’s most photogenic wave, nature’s greatest show, one of the world’s heaviest waves to surf, the perfect wave to surf.

-When Pipeline is “working” it’s a totally entertaining show filled with wipeouts, barrels, and cheers from the beach.
+When Pipeline is “working” it’s an entertaining show filled with wipeouts, barrels, and cheers from the beach.

 When the waves are too big to surf yourself and the pros are all surfing, this is the perfect activity.

-If you happen to be visiting in the months of February or December, you might be lucky to see two of the most renowned surf contests in the world, Pipe Pro and Pipe Masters.
+If you happen to be visiting in February or December, you might be lucky to see two of the most renowned surf contests in the world, Pipe Pro and Pipe Masters.

 Hike Ehukai Pillbox